chartjunk/NLog.LoggingContext/README.md

 f162e96b-9e64-4cc9-9e1d-f1105b32d204  AnotherScope  Info      Fizz f162e96b-9e64-4cc9-9e1d-f1105b32d204  AnotherScope  Info      Buzz
 ```
-Being unique for each scope, one is able to find out what happened in each block *during a single execution* by searching log entries by a `ScopeId`.
+`ScopeIds` being unique for each scope, one is able to find out what happened in each block *during a single execution* by searching log entries by a `ScopeId`.
 A new `ScopeId` is generated for each instance of `LoggingScope`:
 ```C#
 public class MyApp
 {